 What Can I Do After I Graduate?

 A communication arts bachelor's degree can lead to a career as a public relations specialist, news analyst, technical writer or other career in communications.
-The U.S. Bureau of Labor Statistics (BLS) states that employment of public relations specialists is expected to grow faster than average for all occupations from 2008-2018 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) states that employment of public relations specialists is expected to grow as fast as average for all occupations from 2016-2026 (www.bls.gov).
 An increasingly competitive business environment should cause the need for public relations specialists to grow.
-Employment of technical writers is expected to grow as fast as average for all occupations from 2008-2018 as well.
+Employment of technical writers is expected to grow faster than average for all occupations from 2016-2026 as well.
 There will especially be a demand for writers in such areas as law, medicine and economics.
-Employment of news analysts is expected to slowly decline as publishing and broadcasting continue to consolidate.
+Employment of news analysts is expected to decline as publishing and broadcasting continue to consolidate.